KevinChngJY/trafficmonitoring/milestone_technique.md

 | Script | **Milestone 1 Explore Data.ipynb or Milestone 1 Explore Data.py**<br> Visualize the data <br> **Milestone 1 Save Data.py** <br> Download the dataset| **Milestone_1_Explore_Data_and_Save_Data.mlx**<br> Visualize and Save the data|

 ---
-## SECTION 2 : Milestone 2: Extracting ROI from Images and Crop the Image into few section
+## Milestone 2 : Extracting ROI from Images and Crop the Image into few section
 In this section, we segmented the road out for all the images in the folder dataset/2701 and dataset/2702

 Original :